michaelcanonizado/finance-tracker/README.md

-This repository has been renamed and deprecated.
+🚨 NOTE: This codebase is no longer being maintained and has been archived.
 A new version will be made.